Best Hydroponic Systems UK 2026

 ## Our Recommendations

 **Best for Most Beginners: iDOO 12-Pod** Plug in, add water and nutrients, grow herbs.
 The built-in 23W LED light handles a 12-pod herb garden easily.
 Timer runs automatically.
-You'll be harvesting basil within 4 weeks. *(Price when reviewed: ~£100 | Check price)*
+You'll be harvesting basil within 4 weeks. *(Price when reviewed: ~£100 | View on Amazon)*

-**Best Value Serious System: Nutriculture GT205 NFT** Commercial quality at a hobbyist price.
+**Best Value Serious System: Nutriculture GT205 NFT* Commercial quality at a hobbyist price.
 Grows 4-6 plants with proper water circulation.
 Expandable with additional channels.
-This is what I use for my salad greens. *(Price when reviewed: ~£86 | Check price)*
+The go-to recommendation for growers who want a proper system without overspending.
+(Price when reviewed: ~£86 | View on Amazon)*

 **Best for Larger Plants: DWC bucket system (around £50 DIY)** Build your own or buy a kit.
 Handles tomatoes, peppers, cucumbers - anything that needs root space and stability.
 One plant per bucket, easy to manage.